 Can our team have graduate students?
 Or graduated undergraduates?

-No. Undergraduates only, but having graduated in December of 2021 is allowed.
+No. Undergraduates only, but having graduated in December of the last full-term school year is allowed.

 Is it OK if our venture already has sales?